PRIMER & JADES reveal an abundance of massive quiescent galaxies at 2 < z < 5

-If we consider only our robust sub-sample, the $JWST$-only run is able to reproduce 110 of the 150 robust candidates from our $HST$+$JWST$ run, representing a 27 per cent decrease of truly robust candidates.
-The remaining 14 of the 124 robust candidates in the $JWST$-only run are incorrectly identified as robust, and 3 of these are entirely misidentified as quiescent, belonging to the sub-sample of 17 above that are not selected at all in our $HST$+$JWST$ run.
+If we consider only our robust sub-sample, the \textit{JWST}-only run is able to reproduce 110 of the 150 robust candidates from our \textit{HST}+\textit{JWST} run, representing a 27 per cent decrease of truly robust candidates.
+The remaining 14 of the 124 robust candidates in the \textit{JWST}-only run are incorrectly identified as robust, and three of these are entirely misidentified as quiescent, belonging to the sub-sample of 17 above that are not selected at all in our \textit{HST}+\textit{JWST} run.

-In the following sub-sections we consider the objects both lost and gained in the $JWST$-only run in more detail.
-We first discuss the 40 objects that appear in our $HST$+$JWST$ run but not in our $JWST$-only run in Section \ref{section:sample:hst:candidateslost}.
-We then investigate the 17 likely spurious candidates that appear in our $JWST$-only run but not our $HST$+$JWST$ run in Section \ref{section:sample:hst:candidatesgained}.
+In the following sub-sections we consider the objects both lost and gained in the \textit{JWST}-only run in more detail.
+We first discuss the 40 objects that appear in our \textit{HST}+\textit{JWST} run but not in our \textit{JWST}-only run in Section \ref{section:sample:hst:candidateslost}.
+We then investigate the 17 likely spurious candidates that appear in our \textit{JWST}-only run but not our \textit{HST}+\textit{JWST} run in Section \ref{section:sample:hst:candidatesgained}.